pnp/modernization/Scripts/PageTransformation/readme.md

 1.3 | October 23rd 2019 | Added blog sample
 1.4 | November 27th 2019 | Added Delve blog sample
 1.5 | January 16th 2020 | Updated wiki/webpart page sample to be inline with the other samples
+1.6 | February 11th 2021 | Updated samples to use the new PnP PowerShell

 ## Disclaimer